ionelmc/python-manhole/README.rst

 Requirements
 ============

-Not sure yet ... maybe Python 2.6 and 2.7.
-Check Travis:
+Not sure yet ... so far Python 2.6, 2.7, 3.2, 3.3 and pypy are tested in Travis:

 .. image:: https://secure.travis-ci.org/ionelmc/python-manhole.png
     :alt: Build Status